BrockDSL/A-Step-by-Step-Guide-to-Zotero/README.md

 **Step 3- Red Magic Box**

 After selecting the citation style, a red color magic box will appear on your word document.
-Right-click on the Z symbol and select classic view.
+Left-click on the Z symbol and select classic view.

 **Step 4- Adding Citation**